UT-Austin-RPL/amago/README.md

         post_group_norm: bool = True,
     ):
 ```
-So we can change the `cnn_block_depths` and `post_group_norm` by editing these values, but this would *not* the be place to change the `activation`.
+So we can change the `cnn_block_depths` and `post_group_norm` by editing these values, but this would *not* be the place to change the `activation`.
-To change these defaults, we could use `.gin` configuration files, but we could also just do this:
+We could make our edits with `.gin` configuration files, but we could also just do this:

 ```python